freedomjs/tutorial/content/07dorabellacrypto.md

   and control over your data than you get with most existing web applications.
 - __Don't use crypto with *freedom.js* if__ - you're planning a coup,
-  trying to hide from a modern nation-state, or want to stop the Men in Black from reading your thoughts.
+  defending yourself from an Advanced Persistent Threat, or want to stop the Men in Black from reading your thoughts.

 # Getting and loading the freedom-pgp-e2e module